 Ariel Peterson, Tax Manager

 Ariel Peterson is the Tax Manager at TempWorks Software and Lone Oak Payroll and has been with the company since July of 2012.
-Her team handle everything related to payroll taxes for our clients, including tax filings and payments.
+Her team handles everything related to payroll taxes for our clients, including tax filings and payments.
 In addition, she helps clients manage their accounts, keep tax rates updated, and keep their accounts in good standing.